 Honest Chicken COVID-19 Policy

-Our teams are required to wear face coverings when they are within any Honest Burger restaurant or premises.
+Staff are required to wear face coverings when they are within any Honest Burger restaurant of premises.

 Guests and must keep it on at all times unless seated at a table to eat or drink.
 Or if they have a reasonable excuse to remove the covering.
 Exemptions to not wear a face covering is as follows:-

 – Children under the age of 11 (Public Health England does not recommend face coverings for children under the age of 3 for health and safety reasons)

 – People who cannot put on, wear or remove a face covering because of a physical or mental illness or impairment, or disability.

 – Where putting on, wearing or removing a face covering will cause you severe distress.

 – If you are speaking to or providing assistance to someone who relies on lip reading, clear sound or facial expressions to communicate

 – To avoid harm or injury, or the risk of harm or injury, to yourself or others ‒ including if it would negatively impact on your ability to exercise or participate in a strenuous activity.

 – Police officers and other emergency workers, given that this may interfere with their ability to serve the public